nnHomoli/ForgottenDream/README.md

 This repository is not supported or being updated

+last time tested in july 2024

+Tiled was used for maps

+Can be heavy on ram

 Might not be compatible with some hardware

-Can be heavy on ram

 Some of the code is outdated, awful, unoptimized, or overthought

-Tiled was used for maps

 In the end, it was never really used much anywhere, and the idea is quite terrible in itself